akeneo/pim-docs/installation/installation_workstation.rst

 **Following is optional, to execute only if you want use the MongoDB storage, must be run before the pim:install command**

-Copy and uncomment the mongodb_* parameters from app/config/parameters.dist.yml to app/config/parameters.yml
+Copy and uncomment the mongodb_* and pim_catalog_storage_driver parameters from app/config/pim_parameters.yml to app/config/parameters.yml

-In app/config/config.yml, switch 'pim_catalog.storage_driver' to "doctrine/mongodb-odm"
+Switch 'pim_catalog.storage_driver' to "doctrine/mongodb-odm"

 Install the require dependency: